North America, Global E-commerce Superpower

 - Unicorns: 30+ valued at CAD 200+ billion

-This guide analyzes the North American parcel insurance ecosystem —from traditional solutions (UPS, FedEx, USPS, Canada Post) to modern alternatives—to help e-commerce businesses optimize their protection and profitability.
+This guide analyzes the North American parcel insurance ecosystem: from traditional solutions (UPS, FedEx, USPS, Canada Post) to modern alternatives, to help retailers their protection and profitability.

 Overview of Traditional Solutions in North America